|

 1951

-The 1953 Congress records make no mention of the Vegan Society
+The available 1953 Congress records make no mention of the Vegan Society

 From reports of the 1955 IVU Congress in Paris, France: